Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Introduction

-A different situation occurs when the data are provided `as is', with no ability to choose the set of samples nor to add a measurement.
-This is a common situation, typically arising when measurements come from a past experiment or are costly to acquire so that new samples cannot be taken.
+A different situation occurs when the data are scattered, with no ability to choose the set of samples nor to add a measurement.
+This is a common situation, typically arising when samples come from a past experiment or are costly to acquire so that new samples cannot be taken.
 In this context, one has to resort to a regression-based approach and the coefficients of the approximation are then solution of an optimization problem.
-This type of approach was considered in \cite{Choi_etal_2004, Berveiller_etal_2006}.
+This type of approach was considered in \cite{Choi_etal_2004, Berveiller_etal_2006, Beylkin_etal_2009}.

 In the present work, the focus is specifically put on deriving a closed-form approximation of a high-dimensional quantity of interest from a small, uncontrolled, collection of its samples.
-No governing equation is available and the dataset of samples is the only piece of information one can rely on.
 This requires to determine an approximation basis finely tuned to the data at hand and an efficient way of evaluating the associated coefficients.
 To this aim, we rely on the fact that, as a counterpart of the curse of dimensionality associated with high-dimensional problems, real applications often reward with a \emph{blessing} of dimensionality.
 Indeed, in many cases, the QoI can be well approximated in a low-dimensional subspace of the solution space, sometimes involving orders of magnitude fewer degrees-of-freedom.
 This typically occurs when the solution exhibits some degree of sparsity in the retained functional space.
-Efficient techniques have been proposed in the recent past to take advantage of this and essentially consist in matching the approximation with the observational data while promoting a sparse coefficient set.
+Efficient techniques have been proposed in the recent past to take advantage of this situation and essentially consist in matching the approximation with the observational data while promoting a sparse coefficient set.
 This class of methods work well in many different contexts and have been recently applied to the UQ framework, \cite{Doostan_Owhadi_11, Mathelin_Gallivan_12}.
-These techniques rely on the Compressed Sensing theory, \eg, \cite{Candes_Tao_decoding,Donoho_06}, and may seem well suited for the present problem as they promote a low cardinality approximation of the QoI.
+These techniques rely on the Compressed Sensing theory, \egLM, \cite{Candes_Tao_decoding,Donoho_06}, and may seem well suited for the present problem as they promote a low cardinality approximation of the QoI.
 However, they require to handle a potentially huge representation basis, or \emph{dictionary}, and associated optimization problem, leading to severe memory and computation limitations in the present high-dimensional context.